 Cornus x Venus™ (Venus Hybrid Dogwood) – Would you like a dogwood that has flowers that are up to 8” in diameter?
 Yet, this is another winner of a plant from Rutgers and Dr. Elwin Orton.
 Venus is a very vigorous plant which, unlike many of his cultivars, blooms at a younger age.

 Cotinus x ‘Grace’ – A cross or Cotinus obovatus and C. coggygria, this selection sports great dark purple foliage with pink flowers.
-The fall color is a very attractive reddish purple.
+The fall color is a very attractive reddish purple as seen below.
 A knockout!
 Mature height of 20’+.

 Cryptomeria japonica ‘Yoshino’ (Japanese Cedar) – A P.H.S. award winner, this evergreen grows to 40’+ in height and has very attractive dark green foliage.
 Typically grown in full sun, it is surprisingly tolerant of light shade and is also sun tolerant.